 Once they enter the Sixth Form, the majority of pupils will study four A-levels, again chosen from a wide range, but with the flexibility to design an individualised programme that reflects their interests, skills and ambitions.
 Throughout their time at the school, the pupil’s learning experience is enriched via innovative teaching, outstanding facilities and the promotion of key values including kindness, internationalism, academic curiosity and community service.

-For more detailed Senior School curriculum information, including subjects offered, please click the download button below.
+For an overview of the Senior School curriculum and a full guide to the IGCSE subjects on offer, please click the relevant download button below.